These ideas for summer excursions bring your child’s favorite books to life

 Find out which ones ventured through your area.
 Plan a journey that replicates the experience.
 Even if Lewis and Clark were nowhere near your home, reading an excerpt from their journal and re-creating some measure of one day’s journey in a nearby park can give your child a sense of the magnitude of the endeavor.
 Mark a trail through the woods and walk it carrying a backpack, and perhaps some of the equipment the explorers brought along.
 Or go tubing down a river that figures in your child’s reading; just for the day, call it the mighty Mississippi, even if it isn’t.

-Inspirational titles
+Suggested titles

-- Encounter, Jane Yolen
+- Encounter(opens in a new window) by Jane Yolen

-- Finding the Titanic, Robert D. Ballard
+- Finding the Titanic(opens in a new window) by Robert D. Ballard

 History